alexnathanson/solar-protocol/troubleshooting-and-maintenance.md

 ## Best Practices

 ### Siting PV Module
+* In the northern hemispher, above 23 degrees latitude, the sun will always be to the south.
+The ideal orientation for the PV module is facing south and tilted at the angle of latitude.
+For example, NYC is at 41 degrees north, so an optimal tilt will be at 41 degrees.
+* Avoid obstructions that will shade the module particularly between 9am and 3pm.
+* Vertical mounting, i.e. a 90 degree tilt, or flat mounting, i.e. 0 degree tilt, will work if need be but will cause decreased efficiency.

 ### Batteries
 * Never mix batteries of different types, sizes, manufactures, or ages/ level of pre-existing use in the same circuit.